Gauravsulegai/Adobe-India-Hackathon-2025/README.md

 -   [x] **Solution works without internet access**: Yes.
 -   [x] **Model size stays within 1GB limit**: Yes, our model is ~80MB.
 -   [x] **Compatible with AMD64 architecture**: Yes.

+[Piyush Kumar] - Research & Quality Assurance*

+    * Conducted initial research on PDF parsing libraries and NLP models to help the team decide on the optimal tech stack.

+    * Sourced and curated a diverse set of test PDFs (e.g., reports, forms, multi-language documents) to ensure the solution was robust.

+    * Performed rigorous testing, identified bugs, and provided feedback for performance improvements.